-As of December 31, 2021 and December 31, 2020, the Company used both market and income approaches to value certain equity investments as the Company felt this approach better reflected the fair value of these investments.
+As of December 31, 2022, the Company used a market approach to value certain equity investments as the Company felt this approach better reflected the fair value of these investments.
+As of December 31, 2021, the Company used both market and income approaches to value certain equity investments as the Company felt this approach better reflected the fair value of these investments.
 By considering multiple valuation approaches (and consequently, multiple valuation techniques), the valuation approaches and techniques are not likely to change from one period of measurement to the next; however, the weighting of each in determining the final fair value of a Level 3 investment may change based on recent events or transactions.
 Refer to "Note 2-Significant Accounting Policies" for more detail.

 The Company considers all relevant information that can reasonably be obtained when determining the fair value of Level 3 investments.
 Due to any given portfolio company's information rights, changes in capital structure, recent events, transactions, or liquidity events, the type and availability of unobservable inputs may change.
 Increases (decreases) in revenue multiples, earnings before interest and taxes ("EBIT") multiples, time to expiration, and stock price/strike price would result in higher (lower) fair values all else equal.
 Decreases (increases) in discount rates, volatility, and annual risk rates, would result in higher (lower) fair values all else equal.
-The market approach utilizes market value (revenue and EBIT) multiples of publicly traded comparable companies and available precedent sales transactions of comparable companies.
+The market approach utilizes market value (revenue and EBIT) multiples of publicly traded companies and available precedent sales transactions of comparable companies.
 The Company carefully considers numerous factors when selecting the appropriate companies whose multiples are used to value its portfolio companies.
 These factors include, but are not limited to, the type of organization, similarity to the business being valued, relevant risk factors, as well as size, profitability and growth expectations.
 In general, precedent transactions include recent rounds of financing, recent purchases made by the Company, and tender offers.
 Refer to "Note 2-Significant Accounting Policies" for more detail.

-The primary significant unobservable input used in the fair value measurement of the Company's debt securities (first lien loans, second lien loans and unsecured loans), including income-producing investments in funds, is the discount rate.
+The primary significant unobservable input used in the fair value measurement of the Company's debt securities (first lien loans, second lien loans and unsecured loans), when using an income approach, is the discount rate.
 Significant increases (decreases) in the discount rate in isolation would result in a significantly lower (higher) fair value measurement.
 In determining the discount rate, for the income (discounted cash flow) or yield approach, the Company considers current market yields and multiples, portfolio company performance, leverage levels and credit quality, among other factors in its analysis.
 Changes in one or more of these factors can have a similar directional change on other factors in determining the appropriate discount rate to use in the income approach.

-The primary significant unobservable inputs used in the fair value measurement of the Company's equity investments are the EBITDA multiple and revenue multiple, which is used to determine the Enterprise Value.
+The primary significant unobservable inputs used in the fair value measurement of the Company's equity investments, when using a market approach, are the EBITDA multiple and revenue multiple, which is used to determine the Enterprise Value.
 Significant increases (decreases) in the Enterprise Value in isolation would result in a significantly higher (lower) fair value measurement.
 To determine the Enterprise Value for the market approach, the Company considers current market trading and/or transaction multiples, portfolio company performance (financial ratios) relative to public and private peer companies and leverage levels, among other factors.
 Changes in one or more of these factors can have a similar directional change on other factors in determining the appropriate multiple to use in the market approach.